Cram\'er-Rao Bound Optimization for Fluid Antenna-Empowered Integrated Sensing and Uplink Communication System: System Model and Problem Formulation

 To decode UL users' information $\{s^u_k[l]\}$, the BS adopts the linear filter $\mathbf{u}_k \in \mathbb{C}^{N_r \times 1}$ to post-process the received signal.
 Therefore, the output of the $k$-th filter can be given as

 Then, the SINR of UL user $k$ can be obtained as

 and the achievable rate of $k$-th user is given as

-After BS recovers the communication information at the BS receiver, it will adopt the successive interference cancellation (SIC) technique \cite{ref_RCS}$-$\cite{ref_RCS_1} to eliminate \footnote{ This assumption has been widely adopted in the related literature \cite{ref_RCS_1} as an upper bound on theoretical performance.} the uplink communication signals from the received signals (\ref{received signal at the BS}).
+After BS recovers the communication information at the BS receiver, it will adopt the successive interference cancellation (SIC) technique \cite{ref_SIC_1}$-$\cite{ref_SIC_3} to eliminate\footnote{ This work adopts the perfect SIC assumption as an upper performance bound.
+The case of imperfect SIC will be studied in future work.} the uplink communication signals from the received signals (\ref{received signal at the BS}).
 Therefore, the signal for estimating target's location information at the time slot $l$ is written as

 where $\mathbf{A}(\theta_{0}) \triangleq \mathbf{a}_{r}(\theta_{0})\mathbf{a}_{t}^H(\theta_{0}) $.
 By stacking $L$ coherent time slots, the received echo signals can be given as

 where $ \mathbf{S}_r \triangleq [ \mathbf{s}_r[1], \mathbf{s}_r[2], \cdots ,\mathbf{s}_r[L] ] $ and $ \mathbf{{N}} \triangleq [{\mathbf{n}}[1], {\mathbf{n}}[2], \cdots , {\mathbf{n}}[L]] $.
 Moreover, when $L$ is sufficiently large, the sample covariance matrix of $\mathbf{S}_r$ can be approximated by